 Bighorn sheep move in small herds.
 They spend their summers high up in the Rocky Mountains, but when winter comes, they retreat to lower elevations with more vegetation.
 The ewes’ horns are straight and short, but rams can have large horns that curve around their heads like Princess Leia’s hair.
 The horns are also the key to telling the age of a big horn sheep—the larger the horns, the older the animal.
 A pair of horns might weigh up to 30 lb. on a sheep that weighs up to 300 lb.

-Although not as agile as mountain goats, Bighorn sheep are well-equipped for climbing the steep terrain that keeps their predators at bay.
+Although not as agile as mountain goats (see Rocky Mountain Goats), Bighorn Sheep are well-equipped for climbing the steep terrain that keeps their predators at bay.
 Their outer hooves are modified toenails shaped to snag any slight protrusion, while a soft inner pad provides a grip that conforms to each variable surface.